IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingFlows.md

         [0;32mzos_host[0m                   : [0;        32mok=4                            [0m changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ig      nored=0

 The scenario shown above may or may not be relevant for your client's use case.
 It is intended to show you how to sequence skills together in a skill flow to create an action that your assistant triggers based on prompts using the pre-configured Ansible automation templates.
 You are encouraged to create your own skill flows and prompts using other skills available within the AAP instance.
+As an example, create a skill flow for the **z/OS Ping** skill.
+Be sure to add the **Retrieve job output** skill to view the results.

 Next, learn about custom-built actions.